alienbrett/macro-data-scrape/README.md

 Its pretty easy to add other CME sources if you need.
 If you find the product code and the landing page, you can build a class in like 2 lines that scrapes a different futures product from the site.

-## Notice
-* These endpoints may change, which could render these utils broken until fixed
-* Data providers may delay the data feeds by a few minutes to hours, so there's no guarantee the data here is live

-Use these tools at your own risk.

 ## Loading sofr futures data (1m + 3m futures)
 ```python3